Year of Call:

 Examples of recent work include:

-- Y v A Local Authority – represented the claimant in a sex discrimination claim involving rumours of a sexual relationship between the claimant and a senior executive at the respondent
+- AB v A Public Authority – represented the claimant in a sex discrimination claim involving admitted sexual assault by a senior executive.

 Appointments & Memberships